richardvenneman/appsignal-docs/source/gem-settings/configuration.html.md

 Enable debug logging, this is usually only needed on request from support.
 Default is `false`.

+### `APPSIGNAL_LOG` / `:log` (since version 2.0)

+Select which logger to the AppSignal agent should use.
+Accepted values are `file` and `stdout`.
+See also the `log_path` configuration.

+- `file` (default)
+  - Write all AppSignal logs to the file system.
+- `stdout` (default on Heroku)
+  - Print AppSignal logs in the parent process' STDOUT instead of to a file.
+    Useful with hosting solutions such as container systems and Heroku.

+-> At this time only the Ruby agent supports this feature and the system agent which is used by the Ruby agent does not yet support this.

 ### `APPSIGNAL_LOG_PATH` / `:log_path`

 Override the location of the path where the appsignal log file can be written to.